-B. Masters Degree
+B. Master's Degree

-A student pursuing a Masters degree with thesis shall:
+A student pursuing a Master's degree by research shall:

 - (i) submit a thesis for examination (Rule 51); - (ii) comply with any other specific requirement of the relevant graduate programme, as specified by the Faculty/Institute.